 Which 5 challenges arise from studying online?

-This is the second of three lessons about Studying Online.
-To complete this course, read each lesson carefully and then unlock and complete our materials to check your understanding.
+This is the second of three chapters about Studying Online.
+To complete this reader, read each chapter carefully and then unlock and complete our materials to check your understanding.

 – Review the concept of online learning at the university level